Bioinformatics for Beginners

 Methodology

 The module will consist of lectures and practical exercises.
-In addition to lectures, students will be required to self-study selected topics.
-Students will work in groups on a data challenge and present their results at the end of the course.
+In addition to lectures, students will be required to independently study selected topics.
+Students will work individually or in groups on chosen topics and present their results at the end of the course.

 - Exercises during the course: 50%

 The course is taught in English.
-We’ll be working in python.
-You may also use bash, R etc. depending on the projects.
-No prior knowledge in coding is required although familiarity with a coding language will be helpful.
-Please bring laptops that have a terminal.
-If you have questions, feel free to email Tugce Bilgin.
+We’ll be working with Python, Bash, R, etc., depending on the assignment.
+No prior knowledge of coding is required, although familiarity with a coding language will be helpful.
+Please bring laptops with a terminal installed.
+If you have any questions, feel free to email Tugce Bilgin.

 More details about the implementation